roblaing/swipl-webapp-howto/README.md

 Generally, you want to make your queries so specific they only return one row &mdash; making it *det* in Prolog jargon &mdash; as opposed to several rows, making it [nondet](http://www.swi-prolog.org/pldoc/man?section=unitbox).
 If your output is going to be *nondet*, you want to iterate &mdash; a specialistion of Prolog I've written a [tutorial on](https://swish.swi-prolog.org/p/yeQhnQSk.swinb).

-There are no output arguments in http_handler &mdash; making it effectively a procedure rather than a function &mdash; but it does have a colon before the Closure, which is worth a digression since even intermediate Prolog programmers are likely to find it confusing.
+There are no output arguments (- prefixes) in http_handler, making it effectively a procedure rather than a function, but it does have a colon before the Closure, which is worth a digression since even intermediate Prolog programmers are likely to find it confusing.

 ##### What is :Closure?